NotANewNick/sigmametalytics-hack/README.md

   Red (fail)  |  Yellow (caution)  |  Green (pass)  |  Yellow (caution)  |  Red (fail)
               ↑                    ↑                 ↑                    ↑
         ResYellowLeft        ResGreenRight     ResYellowRight           Field5

+  ResGreenLeft — separate value: offset from the left edge of the bar
+                 to the start of the green zone (different scale, ~350–2200)
 ```

 ---